Choosing Toys to Delight Your Grasping and Giggling 3-6 month olds

 What is it about kids that can have all these great toys on the floor and all they want is the remote control that Grandpa is holding in his hand?
 I did end up buying a two-pack of Roku remotes so that they could have their own to play with and not always want ours.....ha....but this is a cute Fisher Price Laugh and Learn Stream and Learn Remote that was a huge hit too:)

-Fat Brain Toys Pip Squigz Rattle Suction Cup Toys--Okay, these might have to be one of my ALL TIME FAVORITE toys for the boys.
+Fat Brain Toys Squigz Suction Cup Toys--Okay, these might have to be one of my ALL TIME FAVORITE toys for the boys.
 I have these in two different sizes.
 The small ones are perfect for the tiniest hands that are learning to hold things and bring to their mouth.
 They are silicone and have suction cups on them so even as they got older I would stick them on the window or the fridge or the dishwasher and they would love to take them off over and over again.
 The larger ones work best more toward that 6mo age, and they are shakers, too, so you can teach them "shake shake shake" and they will love the sound it makes.
 They are all very easy to clean with soapy water!
 These toys lasted over the whole first year and we're easily into toddler days with them.

 Munchkin Farm Squirts Bath Toys, set of 8: these I actually don't use in the bath--not a huge fan of bath toys because I am just concerned about them getting moldy.....so we just play with them and talk about animal sounds and I especially use them when I sing "Old McDonald Had a Farm".
 They are the perfect size for their little hands and they love bringing them to their mouth.